Cherry Hill Park

-"Cherry Hill Park" is a song written by Robert Nix and Billy Gilmore, arranged by Buddy Buie, James Cobb, and Emory Gordy, Jr., and produced by Buie and Bill Lowery.
+"Cherry Hill Park" is a 1969 song written by Robert Nix and Billy Gilmore.
+It became a hit for the singer Billy Joe Royal.
+His recording was arranged by Buddy Buie, James Cobb and Emory Gordy, Jr., and produced by both Buie and Bill Lowery.

 Content

 The subject of the song is one Mary Hill, a girl who frequents the titular Cherry Hill Park.
-During the day she acts as a tease to the boys in the park but at night when they return to the park she “pleases” them, as noted in the barely disguised suggestive lyrics.
+During the day she acts as a tease to the boys in the park but at night, when they return to the park, she “pleases” them, as noted in the barely disguised suggestive lyrics.
 However, she "married away" to a "man with money".
 As a result, she stopped coming to Cherry Hill Park.

 Royal came up with the song's title after a friend described seeing Cherry Hill, New Jersey, on a visit to nearby Pennsylvania.

 Mixes

 Different mixes of this song exist, some with additional background vocals in the song's bridge, others in varying lengths, the longest version available being 3:17, with an extended finale running 33 seconds longer than the common single version.